Biden passes the torch to Harris in tearful goodbye at Democratic National Convention

 "We are forever grateful to you."

 "Joe and I have been together for almost 50 years.
-And still, there are moments when I fall in love with him all over again," Jill Biden said.
+And still, there are moments when I fall in love with him all over again," the first lady said.

-The Democrats are in an exuberant mood in Chicago, daring to hope for a victory in November that seemed inconceivable just weeks ago after Biden's disastrous debate against Trump.
+The Democrats are in an exuberant mood in Chicago, daring to hope for a victory in November that seemed less likely in the weeks after Biden's halting debate against Trump.

 But Monday's first night of the convention was an emotional one on many levels, and for many of the key players.

-Hillary Clinton, who lost against Trump in 2016 in her own bid to become America's first woman president, backed Harris to finally break the glass ceiling.
+Hillary Clinton, who lost to Trump in 2016 in her own bid to become America's first woman president, backed Harris and expressed hope that she might finally break that glass ceiling.

-"Something is happening in America, you can feel it – something we've worked for and dreamed of for a long time," the former secretary of state and first lady said.
+"Something is happening in America, you can feel it – something we've worked for and dreamed of for a long time," said the former secretary of state and first lady.

-The crowd also chanted "lock him up" as she recalled Trump's recent conviction in a porn star hush money trial – an ironic echo of when Trump led similar chants for Clinton to be jailed in a row over deleted emails.
+The crowd chanted "Lock him up," as Clinton cited Trump's recent conviction in a hush-money trial – an ironic echo of when Trump led similar chants for Clinton to be jailed over deleted emails.

 Her star turn will cap a week in which the biggest names from the party's past will endorse her as its future, with former president Barack Obama speaking on Tuesday and ex-president Bill Clinton introducing Harris's running mate Walz on Wednesday.